Korydallos Prison: Notable inmates and escapes

+Notable members of the Criminal Nazi Organisation Golden Dawn were held in Korydallos during pre-trial detention in 2013/2014.

 Inmate Vasilis Paleokostas, known popularly as the 'Greek Robin Hood' drew attention to the prison when he escaped with a rented helicopter, twice in June 2006 and February 2009.

 In January 2014 Christodoulos Xiros of 17 November Organization whilst serving multiple life sentences escaped after being granted temporary leave to see his family in the north of the country only to not return.
 Xiros was captured a year later allegedly preparing further guerrilla actions including aiding other prisoners in escape.

 Nikolaos Maziotis, the reported leader of the urban guerrilla organization, Revolutionary Struggle disappeared in April 2014 during his trial at Korydallos prison.
 Maziotis was captured in July 2014 after a shootout with police in Central Athens during a robbery, leaving himself and two others including one police officer injured.
 In 2016 Maziotis again attempted escape when romantic partner and comrade in Revolutionary Struggle, Pola Roupa, unsuccessfully attempted to help Maziotis along with other political prisoners escape via a hijacked helicopter.

 Human rights activist Sarah Mardini was incarcerated at Korydallos during 106 days in pre-trail detention, after being arrested for various crimes in 2018.